splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-tag-spotlight.rst

 Deepu receives a notification from Kai, the site reliability engineer.
 The notification says that the high root cause error rate with the ``/PaymentService/Charge`` endpoint is preventing customers from shopping on the Buttercup Games website.
 The notification also includes a link to the endpoint on the Splunk APM service map.

+To track troubleshoot the issue, Deepu takes the following steps:

+#.
+Deepu selects the affected service on the service map and opens Tag Spotlight
+#.
+Deepu reviews Tag Spotlight for tags that are correlated with errors
+#.
+Deepu notices errors differ based on the version tag
+#.
+Deepu opens a example trace
+#.
+Deepu switches to log observer for further troubleshooting

 Deepu selects the affected service on the service map and opens Tag Spotlight
 ===============================================================================